keidson299/MCPBusinessAnalytics/QUICKSTART.md

 ### Troubleshooting

 - Server won't start?
 Check Python is installed: `python --version`
 - Claude doesn't see server?
-Verify config path and restart Claude completely
+Verify config path and restart Claude completely, may also need to add logs folder to %APPDATA%\Local\AnthropicClaude\app-version
-- Still stuck?
-See [SETUP_GUIDE.md](SETUP_GUIDE.md) for detailed troubleshooting